 The Coffee Bros is reader-supported.
 Affiliate links on our site may earn us a small commission at no extra cost to you.

-Hello again, coffee friends!
+Hello, coffee friends!
 If you (like me) love using a moka pot for making delicious coffee, you’ll love this article.
-The Primula Classic Stovetop espresso and coffee maker is one of the most popular moka pots on the market, and (in my opinion) for good reason.
+The maker we are reviewing today is one of the best on the market, and in my opinion for good reason.

-So, read on as I list all the pros and cons of this coffee maker.
+So, read on as I list all the pros and cons in my Primula classic stovetop espresso and coffee maker review.